VNG-Realisatie/nlx/docs/docs/reference-information/transaction-log-headers.md

 The headers set by the application are optional.

 All request headers are logged before the request leaves the outway.
-The fields `X-NLX-Requester-User-Id`, `X-NLX-Request-Application-Id`, `X-NLX-Request-Subject-Identifier`, `X-NLX-Requester-Claims` and `X-NLX-Request-User` are stripped off the request before it is forwarded to the inway.
+The fields `X-NLX-Request-User-Id`, `X-NLX-Request-Application-Id`, `X-NLX-Request-Subject-Identifier`, `X-NLX-Requester-Claims` and `X-NLX-Requester-User` are stripped off the request before it is forwarded to the inway.

 The value of a `X-NLX-*` header is limited to 1024 characters.